vignankamarthi/Facial-Recognition-Software-Project/docs/ethical_discussion_draft.md

 # Ethical Discussion: Facial Recognition Technology
-[ ] TODO: Format this well according to final presentation

 ## Introduction

 Facial recognition technology represents a significant advancement in computer vision with widespread applications across security, convenience, and social media.
 However, these technologies raise profound ethical questions that this project aims to explore through both technical implementation and philosophical analysis.
-By incorporating the UTKFace dataset with demographic labels, we provide a practical demonstration of potential algorithmic bias.
+By incorporating the UTKFace dataset with demographic labels, I provide a practical demonstration of potential algorithmic bias.

 ## Core Ethical Concerns

 ### Privacy Issues

 Facial recognition systems collect and process biometric data, often without explicit consent.
-Our project demonstrates:
+My project demonstrates:
 - How facial data can be captured in real-time
 - Methods to anonymize this data (blurring/masking/pixelation)
 - The importance of consent mechanisms in facial recognition systems